 Spelling and Grammatical Errors

 The simplest errors to miss are spelling and grammatical mistakes.
-These can appear in any form of communication with recruiters and hiring managers; whether it be through email, social media messages, or a text.
+These can appear in any form of communication with recruiters and hiring managers, whether it be through email, social media messages, or text.
 A misspelled word here or a run-on sentence there may not seem like a big mistake in the grand scheme of things, but these small errors can have a large effect on your candidacy.
 It’s best to just double check every type of written communication before you send it out.

 Simple Mistakes in Emails

 In addition to spelling and grammatical mistakes, there are other simple mistakes you can make when sending emails.
 You may address the wrong person, add the wrong attachment, or hit the send button too early and only have a half written email.
 The best rule of thumb is to leave your “send to” line blank when first writing your email.
 After you complete your email and have double checked everything, then add the recipient’s email address so you can avoid any accidental sending.

 Swearing in Any Form

 When meeting a recruiter and hiring manager in person, there are a number of social cues to be aware of.
 One thing that will make you look extremely unprofessional is swearing.
 These words can slip out every now and then, but you absolutely need to avoid any type of profanity when speaking with a potential employer.
 You never know how the employer will react to swearing, nor do you want to have one word affect your chances of being hired.

 Going along these lines, you also should not speak badly about a previous organization, job, or manager in any communication you have with an employer.
 Instead, focus on the positive experiences, accomplishments, and skills you learned from your last role.
 You don’t want to raise any questions about working with you, so instead, emphasize that you’re excited about this potential job opportunity and are looking for a new challenge.